Battir

 Battir was inhabited during the Byzantine and Islamic periods, and in the Ottoman and British Mandate censuses its population was recorded as primarily Muslim.
 In former times, the city lay along the route from Jerusalem to Bayt Jibrin.
 Battir is situated just above the modern route of the Jaffa–Jerusalem railway, which served as the armistice line between Israel and Jordan from 1949 until the Six-Day War, when it was occupied by Israel.
 In 2007, Battir had a population of about 4,000.

+Etymology

+The Arabic name Battīr preserves the name Betar, an ancient Jewish town destroyed in the Bar Kokhba revolt, whose ruins can be found within the present-day village.
+The name is first recorded in the Septuagint, in a verse missing from the Masoretic Text, as Bαιθηρ, or in some manuscripts Θεθηρ.

 History

 Ancient period

-Battir is built just north east of Khirbet el-Yahud (خربة اليهود), an archeological site that comprises the ruins of ancient Betar.
+Battir is built just north east of Khirbet el-Yahud (خربة اليهود), also known as Tel Beitar, an archeological site that comprises the ruins of ancient Betar.
 It was continuously inhabited since the Iron Age up until the second century CE, when the Romans destroyed it during the Bar Kokhba revolt.
-The Arabic name Battir preserves the village's ancient name.

 Spearheads, stone balls, vessels, two cisterns, and coins from both the First Jewish-Roman War and the Bar Kokhba revolt were found in Battir in 1907 when three local families who owned the land near the ruin began cleaning the stones.
 The Warren Cup is also said to have been found near Battir.

 According to one Jewish tradition, it is also the site of the tomb of the Tannaic sage Eleazar of Modi'im.